 Can I leave part way through my course?

-If you decide to leave you'll need to make an appointment with your course leader or personal tutor to inform them of your plans.
-You'll then need to fill in the necessary withdrawal form, obtained from your faculty office and submit it for approval.
-Your faculty office/course leader will then liaise with you to arrange an official leaving date.
-You need to write to Student Finance England (SFE) to inform them of your intention to withdraw from university.
+If you decide to leave, you'll need to meet with your personal tutor to inform them of your plans.
+You'll then need to obtain and fill out the necessary withdrawal forms provided by your faculty office.
+Only when these have been submitted and approved can you arrange an official leaving date with your department.

-When you withdraw from your studies you'll be liable to pay either a percentage of, or the entirety, of your tuition fees and you'll no longer be eligible for maintenance payments.
-You will also no longer qualify for student accommodation and you'll have to start paying council tax.
+When you withdraw from your studies, you'll be liable to pay either a percentage or the entirety of your tuition fees, and you'll stop being eligible for maintenance payments.
+You will also no longer qualify for student accommodation, and you'll have to start paying council tax.